This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 - Only a modularized system can be built using RAD.

-Difference between Testing Methodologies & Testing Strategies
+Difference Between Software Testing Methodologies And Strategies

 The answer to this is not much complex as there is a simple difference between both.